-authID is dedicated to developing advanced methods of protecting consumer privacy and deploying ethical and socially responsible AI. authID is developing a culture that proactively encourages and rewards our employees for considering the ethical implications of our products.
-We believe that a proactive commitment to ethical AI presents a strong business opportunity for authID and will enable us to bring more accurate products to market more quickly and with less risk to better serve our global user base.
-Our methods to achieve ethical AI include engaging the users of our products with informed consent, prioritizing the security of our user's personal information, considering and avoiding potential bias in our algorithms, and monitoring of algorithm performance in our applications.
+authID's Verified biometric identity authentication solution allows users to recover, via a facial biometric, account access that is dedicated lost or blocked due to developing advanced methods expired credentials, lockouts, lost or stolen devices, or compromised accounts.
+Because the account owner's root of protecting consumer privacy trust is established in the cloud, recovery is independent of any device or hardware.
+In this way, account recovery is instant, portable, and deploying ethical and socially responsible AI..
+We believe that does not require the presence of or access to a proactive commitment previously provisioned device in order to ethical AI presents secure access from a strong business opportunity for authID and will enable us to bring more accurate products to market more quickly and with less risk to better serve our global user base.
+Our methods to achieve ethical AI include engaging the users of our products with informed consent, prioritizing the security of our user's personal information, considering and avoiding potential bias in our algorithms, and monitoring of algorithm performance in our applications. different device.